ronbuist/ws2801scratch/README.md

 # ws2801scratch
-A Scratch extension and python-based server for WS2801 led stripes connected to Raspberry Pi
+A Scratch extension and python-based server for WS2801 led strips connected to a Raspberry Pi.

 ## Introduction
 I wanted to create a way for my children to program a led strip using the popular [Scratch](http://scratch.mit.edu/) programming language for children.
 Even though there is lots of information and code to be found on programming the led strips in languages like C and Python, I could not find anything that connects the led strip to Scratch.
 This repository contains my solution to that...